-Imagine getting the exact same response (none) for making a major contribution that you would for barely meeting expectations.
-What's in it for you if you do put in that extra effort?
+Imagine getting the exact same response (i.e., none) for making a major contribution that you would for barely meeting expectations.
+What's in it for you if you put in that extra effort?

-By showing appreciation and recognizing that discretionary effort, you're providing crucial validation for that effort, and encouraging similar efforts in the future.
+By showing appreciation and recognizing discretionary effort, you're providing critical validation for the effort that goes above and beyond the minimum, and encouraging similar effort in the future.

 Don't stop with yourself or the leadership team though.

-One of the easiest ways to ensure that exceptional contributions are recognized and rewarded is to empower and encourage everyone on the team to show their appreciation for the work of their peers.
+One of the easiest ways to ensure that exceptional contributions are recognized and rewarded is to empower and encourage peer-to-peer recognition.

 5. Encourage collaboration and camaraderie

 In their Employee Engagement and Organizational Culture Report, our friends at TINYpulse found peers and camaraderie to be the #1 reason employees go the extra mile at work.

 You can harness this innate characteristic by encouraging frequent collaboration and teamwork.
 When there are other peer stakeholders involved, it's much more likely for employees to put that extra effort into a project or initiative.